A Complete Guide to Temper Tantrums

 If your child’s temper tantrums are aggressive, frequent, or don’t lessen over time, they can signal an underlying mental health concern.

-Tantrums are prolonged (lasting more than 20 minutes).
+(lasting more than 20 minutes)

-Tantrums happen nearly every day.
+Tantrums happen nearly every day

-The tantrums start or become aggressive — when a child hits, kicks, bites others or themselves and/or breaks things during the tantrum.
+The tantrums start or become aggressive — when a child hits, kicks, bites others or themselves and/or breaks things during the tantrum

 Tantrums continue frequently past the peak age (2-3 years old).